 This service learning program is compulsory for all students in grade nine.
 During weekly meetings that include discussions, guest speakers, films, simulations, readings, and other activities, students are exposed to a number of themes and topics that the Opsahl Global Service Program seeks to address: Education, Water/Sanitation, Poverty, Gender Equality, the Environment, and Marginalized Populations.

-Casa Elisabetta: At least once a month on Wednesday afternoons, TASIS students host children from this home for disadvantaged mothers and their families.
+Casa Elisabetta: At least once a month on Tuesday and Thursday afternoons, TASIS students host children from this home for disadvantaged mothers and their families.
 Students set up celebrations, fundraise, and plan activities for young children at Casa Elisabetta.
 All participants should speak some Italian and enjoy spending time and playing with very young children.

-Intergenerations: TASIS students visit Al Pagnolo, a local retirement home, twice a month on Wednesday afternoons.
+Intergenerations: TASIS students visit Al Pagnolo, a local retirement home, at least once a month on Wednesday afternoons.
 The group name stems from the encounters in which students share time with people of a different generation.
-Students use their talents, interests, and energy to plan and prepare activities (e.g., conversations, playing games, cooking, singing, sorts, tournaments, etc.) with the residents of Al Pagnolo.
-All participants should be Italian speakers or enrolled in at least Italian 2.
+Students use their talents, interests, and energy to plan and prepare activities (e.g., conversations, playing games, cooking, singing, sports, tournaments, etc.) with the residents of Al Pagnolo.

 Students work with PEPY, an organization that aims to empower youth and believes that one has to learn before one can help—and that a wider understanding of Cambodian contexts and related development issues is essential before trying to support change.
 In June, TASIS students volunteer in the Cambodian countryside as well as at local educational facilities in Siem Reap, assisting with the English as a Second Language (ESL) Program.